Mindful – Calming – Kind

 A little back story...

-I was brought up on farms in the rural Scottish Borders, where days were spent making mud pies, jumping on huge piles of hay bales and building dens in the endless, ancient woodland with my brother, Aonghas.
+I was brought up on farms in the rural Scottish Borders, where days were spent making mud pies, jumping on huge piles of hay bales and building dens in the endless, ancient woodland with my brother, Aonghas and our sister, Emma.

-I became homeschooled at the age of 11, which allowed me to move with my Parents to Asturias briefly, in Northern Spain, and then to the depths of Central Portugal.
+After Aonghas’ passing in 2009, I moved with my Dad to Asturias briefly in Northern Spain, and then to the depths of Central Portugal.
 Here I lived for 4 years with my Mum, who had set out to create a permaculture project on her own wee piece of land called Quinta do Vale in the Serra do Açor mountains.
 We lived in a Yurt (a large, traditional Mongolian canvas tent), with the very basics.
 Electricity was powered by our solar panels and was a treasured and finite commodity.
 Showers were taken in freezing waterfalls in all months of the year with an adapted shower head, made from a funnel and watering can head.
 Vegetables were grown, grapes were squished in big barrels with scrubbed-clean feet, and many, many, many courgettes were consumed in all (and any) various recipes.
 Summer days were for wild-swimming, Magnum double caramels and tosta mistas.
 Nothing else.

 My entire family are self-employed, or doing their own thing, which has undoubtedly helped too.
-My Mum still lives out in Portugal at Quinta do Vale.
-My sister Emma created and owns award-winning floristry business Stems in the Scottish Borders, and finally my Dad who moved back from Asturias to the UK after 8 years over there is now travelling this island in his van whilst making beautiful Itinerant Treasure.
+My Mum still lives out in Portugal at Quinta do Vale, and my Dad who moved back from Asturias to the UK after 8 years over there is now travelling this island in his van whilst making beautiful Itinerant Treasure.